Don’t Get Kicked in the Teeth – At Least Wear a Mouth Guard

 - At least 3 million kids’ teeth were knocked out during sports activities in 2012, according to the National Youth Sports Safety Foundation

 - The total lifetime cost of a lost permanent tooth can be as much as $20,000

 Although schools only require mouth guards for football, lacrosse, field hockey, and ice hockey, basketball and baseball have the highest occurrences of dental injury.
 To add to that, there are more than 29 sports for which the American Dental Association recommends the use of mouth protectors.
 Here at Creative Dental Solutions, we want everyone to have a healthy, protected smile, so make sure to give us a call[LINK] if you have any questions about the need for a mouth guard.

 Finding the Right Mouth Guard

-Dr. Sevey & Dr. Atwell would like every Bangor resident to know that sports safety extends beyond just using a mouth guard.
+Dr. Sevey & Dr. Sigwart would like every Bangor resident to know that sports safety extends beyond just using a mouth guard.
 In order to have maximum protection, your child or teen needs to wear a properly-fitted mouth protector during games and practices.
-Most mouth guards cover only the top row of teeth, but Dr. Sevey & Dr. Atwell may recommend coverage for both rows under certain circumstances.
+Most mouth guards cover only the top row of teeth, but Dr. Sevey & Dr. Sigwart may recommend coverage for both rows under certain circumstances.
 A mouth guard should never make breathing or speaking difficult.
 In addition, mouth guards should be resilient, tear-resistant, and fit comfortably in the user’s mouth.
 Below are the three main types of mouth protectors:

 - Stock – these mouth guards can be purchased at most sporting goods stores.
 They are the cheapest option, but offer the least protection (because they can’t be customized) and may cause irritation or fall out during use.